 Preventing Cat Poop Ingestion

-Prevention is better than cure, so if you have a cat at home then try and make sure her litter tray is well out of your dog’s reach or in an area of the house they cannot access.
+Prevention is better than a cure, so if you have a cat at home, try and make sure her litter tray is well out of your dog’s reach or in an area of the house they cannot access.
 You may also want to consider upgrading to a self-cleaning litter tray.
-Some dogs may eat cat feces at home out of boredom, so consider increasing your dog’s exercise regime and provide more mental stimulation in the form of toys and games.
+Some dogs may eat cat feces at home out of boredom, so consider increasing your dog’s exercise regime and providing more mental stimulation in the form of toys and games.

 Making sure your dog is on a well-balanced diet will ensure there are no nutritional deficiencies that he is trying to compensate for.
 Checking that there are no underlying health reasons for any sudden increase in appetite may be worth doing too.
 Speak to your veterinarian if you have any concerns.